Digital Marketing

 Think of someone buying a sports car.
 Their initial search will be broad as they learn more about each model and narrow down their choices.
 As they focus on a specific make and model, they’ll start looking for information specifically about that car before they decide to buy.

 Time decay works well for products that require a longer buying cycle.
-But if that’s not your product, then you may miss out on key marketing touchpoints early in the process, since they don’t receive as much credit.
+But if that’s not your product, you may miss out on key marketing touchpoints early in the process since they don’t receive as much credit.

 Position-based attribution modeling

 Specifically, in position-based attribution, the first and last touchpoints both receive 40% of the credit for a conversion.
-Whereas each touchpoint in between splits the remaining 20%.
-This model is a great way to apply balance to your attribution, since it focuses on the first and last touchpoints, while still representing those in the middle.
+Meanwhile, each touchpoint in between splits the remaining 20%.
+This model is a great way to apply balance to your attribution since it focuses on the first and last touchpoints while still representing those in the middle.

 However, it may not work as well if there are several touchpoints between the first and last.
 That remaining 20% can be spread so thin that you don’t get an accurate picture of what happens between the beginning and end of the customer journey.